pierox-afk/Pong-game/README.md

 - Use the up/down arrow keys (or W/S) to move the …
 ## Getting Started

-Just clone this repo and open `index.html` in your browser!
+just clone this repo and open `index.html` in your browser!

+## License

+MIT